 These are our 2 Terrain Permanent Courses at Ilkley Moor and Danefield, Otley.
 Parkland Courses in the Find Your Way folder ate Armley/Gotts Park (also traditional permanent course) Bramley Park and Nunroyd Park.
 Different Open Map Urban Courses at Bramhope, Burley in Wharfedale, Cookridge, Crossgates, Farsley, Garforth, Headingley, Idle, Menston, Rawdon and Shipley.

 The full information you require on each course and the paper map download is in our Permanent Courses Section - here is a shortcut to that page Map Run Permanent Courses

 Tips and Tricks

-- Knowing how far you can run in 60 minutes and planning a route that is shorter than this!
+- Knowing how far you can run in time limit minutes and planning a route that is shorter than this!

 - Picking a good order to visit checkpoints that is efficient and avoids running back past locations you’ve already been to.